 Terra Vance is an industrial and organizational psychology consultant and the proprietor of Acumen Consulting, LLC.
 She specializes in diversity, inclusion, multiculturalism, and poverty dynamics.
 She is a founder and administrator at The Aspergian.
 Her passions are in the intersections of social justice, equality, literature, Truth, and science.
 To contact Terra via email, click here.

 This article is either a team effort or is published anonymously at the author's request.
 The Aspergian is a collective of neurodivergents rewriting the narrative about autism in our own voices.
 Thank you for visiting, and be sure to help us get out the word by sharing our articles and telling a friend about this site.

 I am an autistic adult who competes in debate and enjoys analyzing the deeper meaning of things in real life and fiction in ways that relate to my lived experience of autism.
 Buy me a coffee!

 I am an enigma.
 Born a spectrum baby, raised an artist and daydreamer.
 US Veteran, Federal employee in the Behavioral Health field.
 Lover of life and curious of the individual struggle and how it guides the flow of Society.

 Chris Godley is the admin of Asperger's Life Support and an admin and founding member of The Aspergian.

-Sam is a Brit living in the Netherlands, who was diagnosed with autism in 2019, to add to her other tasty diagnoses.
+Sam is a Brit living in the Netherlands, who was diagnosed with autism in 2019.
 She has a YouTube channel ("Yo Samdy Sam") where she posts videos about autism and neurodiversity.